 Alexander Gram Bell was from Scotland; William Boeing was from Germany, as well as Albert Einstein.
 William Procter and James Gamble of Proctor and Gamble are English and Irish immigrants.
 More recent foreign contributors are those such as Sergey Brin, who cofounded Google.
 Sergey was also a H1B immigrant who went to the University of Maryland.
 Then there’s Pierre Omindyar who started eBay, both Fortune 500 companies.
 And the list goes on and on.

-Either way, between immigration and our own education system, America is experiencing a severe “brain drain”.
-We aren’t attracting enough foreign talent, nor are we doing enough to educate our own.
-Whether it is immigration or education, we can look at our history and our current policies as compared to the rest of the world.
-When we do this, we should gain a clear direction in which to follow if we are to ensure our economic prosperity.
+Either way, between immigration and own education system, America is experiencing a severe “brain drain”.
+We aren’t attracting enough foreign talent, nor are enough to educate our own.
+Whether is immigration or education, we can look at our history and our current policies as compared to the rest of the world.
+When we do this, we should gain a clear direction which to follow are ensure our economic prosperity.